 Picolinate functions best at maintaining a balanced or correct carbohydrate metabolism.
-This benefit of picolinate is the reason that chromium picolinate is often touted as a dietary supplement for weight loss and warding off obesity.
+This benefit of picolinate is the reason that this supplement is often touted as a dietary supplement for weight loss and warding off obesity.
 It is also a supplement that contributes to an organic living lifestyle.

 Chromium Picolinate is usually used as a supplement for both weight loss and building muscle.
 It is presumed to increase metabolic rate and is believed to reduce hunger cravings.
 It is generally accepted that it may lower cholesterol levels.
 Chromium picolinate has grown to such a demand that it’s now marketed under dozens of various labels.